-Within 24 hours of determining that a student who resides in seminary housing is a missing student:
+Within 24 hours of Campus Safety or local law enforcement determining that a student who resides in On-Campus Student Housing is a missing student:

 - a.
 The Executive Director of the Office of Student Concerns (or designee) shall notify the student's designated emergency contact person, if there is one, that the student is missing.
-If the seminary has any students enrolled under the age of 18, which it currently does not, then the custodial parent or guardian of a student who is under 18 and not emancipated would also be notified within 24 hours of the student being determined missing. - b.
+If the seminary has any students enrolled under the age of 18, then the custodial parent or guardian of a student who is under 18 and not emancipated would also be notified within 24 hours of the student being determined missing. - b.
 The Director of Campus Safety (or designee) shall notify local law enforcement that the student is missing, regardless of whether the student has identified a contact person, unless the local law enforcement agency was the entity that made the determination that the student is missing.